2026 Events

 If you have any questions regarding entries to the

-Show please ask the Chairman/Secretary – Melvyn Foster
+Show please ask the Gardening Expert – Melvyn Foster

 T.H.
 BROWN VEGETABLE CUP: Classes 1 – 21